mozilla-mobile/webxr-ios/README.md

 Building this app requires XCode 9 (beta 6 or newer) and an iPhone or iPad running at least iOS 11.

+Be sure to open the XRViewer.xcworkspace (not the project file) so that you get the cocoapods.
 You do not need to run `pod install` as the cocoapods are currently checked into the repo.

 The app will only build if your build target is an iOS 11 *device*, not the simulator.
 The symptom of this is a missing `CVMetalTextureRef` reference.